ecoist-ste/SimpleARGame/README.md

 # What it is
 - This app is an introduction to RealityKit, which renders AR content in SwiftUI context.
 - The app creates a cube mesh, and RealityKit places it in the camera view once it detects a horizontal plane.
 There is a button that you can tap on to scale the cube mesh by a factor of two every time you tap it.
-- The purpose of this app is to give you a quick glance at how you can make AR content in SwiftUI.
+- The purpose of this app is to give you a quick glance at how you can make AR content in SwiftUI using RealityKit.
+- Note that in the session I didn't go over the code line by line so some code in this app might seem confusing.
+One way you can learn is by going to ChatGPT and ask what this line does in the whole app.

 # Installation & Run
 - To run the app, simply clone this repo to your local end or download it directly and then open on Xcode.